wlerin/feralfilehosting/Feral Wiki/Other software/Rutorrent - Plugins/readme.md

 ruTorrent plug-ins
 ---

-To install any plug-in you require you will need to install it from the [ruTorrent github repo](https://github.com/Novik/ruTorrent).
+To install any plug-in you require you will need to install it from the [ruTorrent github plugin repo](https://github.com/Novik/ruTorrent/tree/master/plugins).

 First we use this command in SSH to move us to the correct location of your default rutorrent installation: